 - 1. Install the airfoil, and calibrate the load cell for both lift and drag forces, following Step 1, in Appendix B. - 2.
 Set the airfoil angle of attack to 0°, and adjust the wind tunnel motor speed to achieve a Reynolds number of 300,000 (15 m/s free stream velocity).
 Details are specified in Step 2, Appendix B. - 3.
 With the flow and angle of attack set to the desired values, measure the lift and drag forces on the airfoil, using the load cells.
 Open the Labview program for load cell data acquisition and follow the procedure in Step 4, Appendix B. The software records the voltage output from the load cells.
 These voltage values will be converted to forces using the calibration equation (equation (7) and (8)) and the established calibration coefficients. - 4.
 Maintaining the same flow conditions as above, measure the pressure distribution around the airfoil.
 Open the Labview program for the pressure transducer, and follow the procedure in Step 3 of Appendix B. Enter the values of the settling and sampling determined above in the software interface.
 The DA software will measure the pressure distribution around the airfoil, as well as the free-stream velocity.
 Pressure is measured in reference to the static pressure tap on the traverse-mounted Pitot tube.
 For this reason, ensure the Pitot tube is positioned well below the airfoil with the use of the traverse.
 The TA will demonstrate the proper use of the traverse controller.
 The software outputs the average pressure measured at each tap and graphically displays the measurements as they are collected.
 The input connections to the scanning valve are as follows: - a.
 Ports 0 to 28 are connected to the corresponding pressure taps located on the airfoil (see Figure 3.b). - b.
 Port 40 is connected to the static pressure tap on the traverse mounted Pitot tube (which is connected to the reference side of the pressure transducer, and is therefore redundant). - c.
 Port 42 is connected to the stagnation pressure tap on the traverse-mounted Pitot (for velocity measurement, step 6 below). - 5.
-For angle of attack of 0° with the same flow conditions as in step 2, measure the velocity profile downstream of the airfoil.
-Before acquiring data it is important to establish a datum for which to reference the elevation of traverse-mounted Hot-wire and Pitot tube.
-Use the traverse controller to position the tip of the Hot-wire and Pitot at the same elevation as the trailing edge of the airfoil.
+Repeat Steps 2 through 4 for an angle of attack of 16°. - 6.
+For angle of attack of 16° with the same flow conditions as above, measure the velocity profile downstream of the airfoil.
+Before acquiring data it is important to establish a datum for which to reference the elevation of traverse-mounted Pitot tube.
+Use the traverse controller to position the tip of the Pitot at the same elevation as the trailing edge of the airfoil.
 It is important to consult the TA for proper traverse controller operation.
-Open the Labview program for velocity profile measurement, and follow the procedure in Step 5 of Appendix B. The DA software will measure the Hot-wire sensed voltage and pressure difference sensed by the Pitot tube and will internally convert both voltage and pressure difference to a velocities.
-Velocities from the Hot-wire and Pitot measurement are graphically displayed at each predetermined elevation (defined in DA) allowing the velocity profile to be visualized. - 6.
-Repeat Steps 2 through 5 for an angle of attack of 16°.
+Open the Labview program for velocity profile measurement, and follow the procedure in Step 5 of Appendix B. The DA software will measure the pressure difference sensed by the Pitot tube and will internally convert this pressure difference to a velocity.
+Velocity is graphically displayed at each pre-determined elevation (defined in DA) allowing the velocity profile to be visualized.